-The EIN combined with the plan number are used by the IRS, DOL and PBGC as a unique 12 digit number to identify the plan.
-In addition, PBGC uses the Plan's effective date as an additional confirmation that the premium filing is for a plan that's already in our database (based on previously reported information on Forms 5500 and on premium filings.
+The Employer Identification Number (EIN) combined with the Plan Number (PN) are used by the IRS, DOL and PBGC as a unique 12 digit number to identify the plan.
+In addition, PBGC uses the Plan's effective date as an additional confirmation that the premium filing is for a plan that's already in our database (based on previously reported information on Forms 5500 and on premium filings.)

-Unless there has been a change to the Employer Identification Number (EIN) and/or Plan Number, the EIN and plan number provided on the filing must match what was reported on the most recent premium filing.
-If there is a new EIN and/or plan number, both the EIN and plan number from the previous filing must also be reported.
+Unless there has been a change to the EIN and/or PN, the EIN and plan number provided on the filing must match what was reported on the most recent premium filing.
+If there is a new EIN and/or PN, both the EIN and PN from the previous filing must also be reported.
 The EIN and PN combination may not be the EIN and PN that were previously used to identify a different plan.